aranya-project/aranya-embedded/crates/chat-app/TUTORIAL.md

 ad-hoc ESP-NOW network are 16-bit unsigned integers, and 0 is reserved for broadcast.

-Ask the workshop organizers for an address, or pick one and ask if it's been used.
+Ask the workshop organizers for an address, or pick one and ask if it has been used.
 For this example, we'll pick address 42.

 Change directory back to the repository root.

 ```
 ~/src/aranya-embedded/crates/chat-app$ cd ../..
-~/src/aranya-embedded$ cd ../..
+~/src/aranya-embedded$
 ```

 Run `aranya-embedded-config` to create a configuration for the device.